Associate Professor Robert B Isler

 Qualifications: Dipl Natw.
 ETH, PhD ETH Zürich, Switzerland

-Dr Isler's research interests include body-mind interactions, eye movement behaviour and behavioural neuroscience, positive psychology and neuroplasticity, emotions, character strengths and resilience.
+Robert's research interests include positive psychology, body-mind interactions, eye movement behaviour, neuroplasticity, positive emotions, character strengths and resilience.

 Heintz, S., Ruch, W., Platt, T., Pang, D., Carretero-Dios, H., Dionigi, A., . . .
 Torres-Marin, J. (2018).
 Psychometric comparisons of benevolent and corrective humor across 22 countries: The virtue gap in humor goes international.
 Frontiers in Psychology, 9, 19 pages. doi:10.3389/fpsyd.2018.00092